Nivetha5071/String/Basic problems.md

     }
 }
 ````
-##Write a program to convert the digits of the string into a single number
+##13.Write a program to convert the digits of the string into a single number
 ````java[]
 mport java.util.*;